nkurniansyah/SDB_Multi_Omics/README.md

-After completed the GWAS, we combine the GWAS for each trancripts using QC using clumping approach where implemented in [PLINK 2.0](https://www.cog-genomics.org/plink/2.0/ "PLINK 2.0").
-We used clumping parameter R2=0.95, Distance 500kb and P=1.
-We used HCHS/SOL refrance panel to perfomed clumping, because we want to proritize the existing SNP in HCHS/SOL to generate PRS.
-See exaple below to perfomed clumping.
+After completing the GWAS, we combine the GWAS for each transcript using QC using a clumping approach were implemented in [PLINK 2.0](https://www.cog-genomics.org/plink/2.0/ "PLINK 2.0").
+We used clumping parameters R2=0.95, Distance 500kb, and P=1.
+We used HCHS/SOL reference panel to perform clumping because we want to prioritize the existing SNP in HCHS/SOL to generate PRS.
+See the example below to perform clumping.